History of Club Car

 The Carryall line of vehicles underwent a transformation, revealing best-in-class ergonomics, increased carrying capacity and ground clearance, and higher-efficiency systems.

-A new fleet golf car is introduced in the Precedent i3, which garners awards as the Best Golf Car from Golf Digest.
+A new fleet golf car is introduced in the Precedent i3, boasting on-board GPS, car tracking, and more through the Visage Fleet Management system.
+It goes on to win multiple Best Golf Car awards from Golf Digest.